 The town’s port is still a major note of significance in British industry – and when combined with Harwich and Felixstowe, is second in Europe only to Rotterdam by scale.

-Ipswich Market is held every Tuesday, Thursday, Friday and Saturday, and offers a vast range of food, crafts, clothes and other delights.
+Suffolk is known for its great selection of markets, and Ipswich Market is no exception.
+Held every Tuesday, Thursday, Friday and Saturday, it offers a vast range of food, crafts, clothes and other delights.
 Ipswich Market was awarded the Best Small Market of the Year 2010.

-Ipswich has a thriving arts and culture scene, being home to The New Wolsey Theatre, offering plays, musicals, workshops and courses, the Red Rose Chain, an independent film and theatre company, DanceEast, a regional dance centre which holds regular national and international performances based in Ipswich Marina.
+Ipswich has a thriving arts and culture scene, being home to a number of theatres such as The New Wolsey Theatre, offering plays, musicals, workshops and courses, the Red Rose Chain, an independent film and theatre company, DanceEast, a regional dance centre which holds regular national and international performances based in Ipswich Marina.
 The Ipswich Regent & The Corn Exchange are both venues hosting big name comedians, live music, theatre shows, dinner dances, balls and more.